Kavacham (2018 film): Plot

 The next day, he learns that Samyukta is the actual niece of Mahendra Varma and that he has been framed for kidnapping her.
 Without revealing his identity, Ajay Bhupathi calls Vijay to tell him his game is over.
 With the help of his trusted Constable P. Sudarshan, Vijay locates Ajay and thrashes him but is shocked upon first learning he's not the kidnapper and then finding the corpse of the girl he had saved from goons.
-Upon being noticed, he is chased by cops but is rescued by Vaishnavi (Apoorva Srinivasan), Samyukta's friend.
+Upon being noticed, he is chased by cops but is rescued by Vaishnavi, Samyukta's friend.
 Revealing that Samyukta too loved him, she admits having lied about her engagement in order to test him.
 She also reveals Samyukta last called from a shopping mall.
 Through the mall's CCTV footage, Vijay learns of her kidnapping and, by tracing the kidnapper's vehicle number, finds him to be Aravindh, who lives at Aravindh Villa.
 Along with Vaishnavi, he goes to Aravindh Villa and, by looking at the pictures hanging there, realizes that Aravindh is the same man he had sent to hospital on the night of his accident.
 He had, however kept his phone with himself in order to answer if his family members called.
 Vikramaditya is revealed to be the conspirator when he calls on Aravindh's phone, and it's answered by Vijay who reveals the only mistake Vikramaditya made was to call him with the same phone Vijay had asked him to replace his own phone with, while acquiring the ransom.